 Indexed color (or pseudo-color) is the provision of a relatively small number, say 256, of discrete colors in a colormap or palette.
 For each pixel in the image, the index number of a color is then stored.
 When retrieving the image, a lookup table uses the index to retrieve red, green and blue components that are then sent to the display.
 In graphic file formats such as PCX of TIFF, an indexed color image is accompanied by its colormap.

-Using the interpolation method of resampling generates values for points in between the actual pixels by looking at the surrounding colors or intensities.
-In a scanner resolution is increased beyond the actual number of CCD cells.
+Using the interpolation method of resampling, interpolation generates values for points in between the actual pixels by looking at the surrounding colors or intensities.
+In a scanner, resolution is increased beyond the actual number of CCD cells.
 As each line of pixel data arrives from the cameras, new interpolated pixels are added between original pixels.
 The added pixels enhance line edge definition.

 File compression that will compress data to a high degree.
-When subsequently un-compressed, data will have been lost.
+When subsequently decompressed, data will have been lost.